We all want to leave the world a better place than where we found it — at Dal we have a strategy for that

 Dalhousie Faculty of Architecture and Planning, in collaboration with the Clean Foundation and the HalifACT Team, invite you to join in this engagement series that will bring together experts, interested members of the public, and practitioners to find new ways forward.
 Watch the sessions on YouTube.

-In partnership with the Black Cultural Centre for Nova Scotia, Dalhousie University and the University of King’s College will host the Universities Studying Slavery (USS) conference in the fall of 2023.
+In partnership with the Black Cultural Centre for Nova Scotia, Dalhousie University and the University of King’s College hosted the Universities Studying Slavery (USS) conference in the fall of 2023.
 Based out of the University of Virginia and comprising more than 60 universities, USS is dedicated to organizing multi-institutional collaboration on research into race and inequality in higher education and university communities.
 Dalhousie was the first Canadian university to join this groundbreaking organization, followed shortly thereafter by King’s.
 Read the Dal News story about the USS Conference.

 This $20‑million Dal‑led development project has helped reshape Ethiopia's agricultural sector